 They found that in peer-reviewed literature, antidepressant drugs beat placebos in nearly 100% of clinical trials.
 However, when FDA documents for particular drugs were analyzed–several of which were approved before 1997 and had to be collected via the Freedom of Information Act–only half of the trials were positive.
 “This discrepancy was due to a combination of nonpublication and,” wrote Turner, “for lack of a better word, “spin”.”

 Turner also noted even for drugs approved more recently, “coverage is spotty.”
 There are, for example, a certain set of drugs first approved for treatment of schizophrenia and later for bipolar mania.
 While the schizophrenia reviews are available online, none of the mania reviews are posted.
 Also, when a drug is widely prescribed for off-label use, but the FDA has rejected this usage do to safety or efficacy concerns, that analysis is “currently kept secret from healthcare providers and their patients.”

 Turner also noted that even when FDA review documents are posted online, they are “posted in a user-unfriendly fashion.”
 While they make their way through the agency review process, agency scientists can easily navigate electronic documents via hyperlinks.
 But, when a FOIA request is submitted, then agency staff print out the documents, physically redact certain information, and then create a new PDF, which is then not easily searchable.
-Unfortunately drug problem is big in the world and drug addicts die every single day.
+Unfortunately drug problem is big in the world and drug addicts die every single day and if you are addicted but need to pass a drug test take a look at this website https://syntheticurinereview.com/how-to-make-fake-pee.
 If you are addicted then I hope you take action and go to rehab, this is their California center and you will get best treatment for your drug addiction.